AnonymousExplorer/CSRNet/source/README.md

 ## Dataset & model weights

 link : https://pan.baidu.com/s/1vZH1Wvg-rfC6e0ckP6rQ1g

 password: y7ns

-Our test set is placed at  'helen' and 'celeba' directory Also, weight file of our model is placed at 'model' directory
+Our test set is placed at  'dataset/helen.zip' and 'dataset/celeba' directory while weight file of our model is placed at 'models' directory

+Part of our training set is placed at 'dataset/WebFace_train1.tfrecords','dataset/WebFace_train2.tfrecords'
 ### other files

 Hourglass.py defines the structure of our hourglass model, while 'mtcnn' directory , inception_resnet_v1_tf2.py defines the structure of our facenet.